-We help senior executives and organisations by providing:
+We help organisations and senior Executives by providing:

-Our Executive Coaches will support you to define and solve problems in your working or personal life, suggesting creative and effective solutions to challenging problems.
+Our Executive Coaches will support you to define and solve challenging problems in your working life.

-We champion the two-way transition between psychotherapy & executive coaching.
 Psychological wellbeing and work performance both sit on a continuum, and are inextricably and dynamically interconnected.
+Thus we champion the two way transition between psychotherapy and executive coaching.

 THE POWER OF WORKPLACE CULTURE